 Entrance into the Wharton School's MBA Program for Executives requires that prospective students complete an application, submit two online letters of recommendation, answer three essay questions, send official transcripts, and pay an application fee of \$200, take the GMAT, GRE, or EA (no more than five years old), possess a bachelor's degree, have a virtual interview with an admissions team member, and maintain full-time employment throughout the program.
 The prospective student must secure sponsorship from their organization for time away from work to attend classes as described by the class calendar and may also have financial sponsorship as well.
-Traditional candidates should have 8+ years of full-time work experience; less experienced candidates may be considered under Fellows details Fellows candidate requirements, candidate status.(For more on please https://executivemba.wharton.upenn.edu/admissions/application-process/sponsorship-requirements/) Each person is accepted based on the admissions committee's decision that the individual has the potential for success in the program.
+Traditional candidates should have at least eight years of full-time work experience; less experienced candidates may be considered as a Fellows candidate. details on Fellows candidate requirements, please go admissions to the https://executivemba.wharton.upenn.edu/emba-sponsorship/.
+Each person is accepted based on the admissions committee's decision that the individual has the potential for success in the program.